 I am interested in working with you.
 Do you have a price list?

 Please use this contact form to connect with me!
 I'd love to discuss how I can help you and give you a custom proposal based on your needs.
-I have starting rates, however each project is unique and is priced individually, depending on the deliverables and the usage of the content to be created.
+Each project is unique and is priced individually depending on the specifics, deliverables and the usage of the content to be created.

 Can I send you my product in exchange for content creation?